 While agent productivity call center KPIs such as; Average Speed of Answer (ASA) and Average Handle Time (AHT) are essential to sustain a high-performing call center team, focusing too much on those KPIs can eventually have a negative impact on the quality of interaction with customers.
-Thus, result in decreased customer satisfaction.
+Thus, resulting in decreased customer satisfaction.
 Try to balance efficiency and productivity KPIs with those that measure success and customer satisfaction.